 Hamilton High School

 This course is an innovative, activity-driven chemistry program aligned with the Next Generation Science Standards and designed to engage students in problem solving and critical thinking.
 The curriculum strongly emphasizes the development of the conceptual framework for modern chemistry.
 Students are expected to evaluate their own laboratory experiments.
 The curriculum allows learners to conduct investigations that are meaningful to them and that highlight experimental design, analysis, and application of concepts.
 Over the course of the year we will be building scientific investigation skills and using these skills as we explore our view of matter, how it behaves and the role of energy in chemical systems.

-Scientific Calculator: You will need to bring a scientific calculator to class every day. **Note: You do NOT need an expensive calculator for this class-- just a calculator that can do scientific notation will do!
-Sometimes they are even available at the dollar store.
+- Scientific Calculator: You will need to bring a scientific calculator to class every day. **Note: You do NOT need an expensive calculator for this class-- just a calculator that can do scientific notation will do!

 Absences / Homework:

-Student must be in seat when bell rings.
+- Student must be in seat when bell rings.
 On the fifth Tardy a student will receive a written referral.